Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm/Chapter-05-OOP-foundations/Section-07-Collaboration-practices-and-version-control/index.md

 ## Learning objectives

+!!! builds-on "Builds on"
+    This section builds on [5.6 Design process: task definition and decomposition](../Section-06-Design-process-task-definition-and-decomposition/index.md).

 By the end of this section, you will be able to:

 - Understand how object-oriented programming supports team collaboration